koumoul-dev/vuetify-jsonschema-form/README.md

 ### Better responsive design

-Similar logic to the usual responsive breakpoints (xs, sm, etc.), but base this on the actual size available to the form (and invidually to each of its children).
+Similar logic to the usual responsive breakpoints (xs, sm, etc.), but based on the actual size available to the form (and invidually to each of its children).
 This should be solved in the core vjsf-property component so that when given to the lib component it has a single value to apply.

 Do we keep using a 12 columns grid system like vuetify or do we use more generic percent based values ?